Why is Christmas celebrated on December 25?

 No matter what the official reason was, church officials ultimately settled on Dec.
 25 at the end of the third century.

-The world will likely never know how Christmas arrived to its selected date, but one thing’s for sure: It remains popular as ever.
+The world will likely never know how Christmas arrived on its selected date, but one thing’s for sure: It remains popular as ever.

 Scratch that, there was once a time in the U.S. when Christmas was unpopular.